-A Very Different Start to the ACYear
+A Very Different Start to the ACYear with CoVid

 With so many things being different this year because of Corona virus, the ACyear begins very differently.
 Sadly, as with all other classes at USNA, highlights of the journey like PPW and 2/C Parents Weekend have been set aside for the safety of Plebes, Midshipmen, staff, faculty, and leadership on the Yard.
 I have to say that I am very proud of our USNA parents.
 Beginning with our daughter’s class (2020) and a different although heartfelt Commissioning, to 2021’s delayed Ring Dance, 2022’s postponed (hopefully) 2/C Weekend, 2023’s also delayed Herndon, and 2024’s I-Day and missed PPW, Navy parents have been the epitome of Semper Gumby, rolling with the punches as they have come.
-I am proud of all of you and having hared in the uncertainty, I do understand how you may be feeling and wondering what else will change.
+I am proud of all of you and having shared in the uncertainty, I do understand how you may be feeling and wondering what else will change.
 One of my go-to sayings about being a Navy parent and a military parent in general, is that change is our only constant.
 We are also in training and we are being trained very well indeed!

 But as the ACYear begins without much of the pomp and circumstance because of social distancing and other safety guidelines, it is off to a start just the same.
 When our oldest and our daughter were Plebes, the one thing they always lacked was time!
 They are given too much to do in too little time – on purpose… Although Plebes will soon have their phones back, you may not be able to communicate as often as you would like.
 Your Plebe’s company will decide when and if they can use their phone.
 Even if they can, they will be so busy that they may simply not have time!

-Everything from Chow Calls, to reciting their rates while being yelled at, to punishments and come arounds are all designed to add stress and to train them to keep calm during the stressful situations they will encounter in the Fleet and potentially, during conflicts or war – high stress, lots of information, lots to decide and do, lots to remember, and not enough time to think – split second, life and death decisions.
+Everything from Chow Calls, to reciting their rates while being yelled at, to punishments and come-arounds are all designed to add pressure and to train them to keep calm during the stressful situations they will encounter in the Fleet and potentially, during conflicts or war – high stress, lots of information, lots to decide and do, lots to remember, and not enough time to think – all while making split second, life and death decisions.
 I am amazed how these dedicated young people handle it.
 Yes, they will fail, but it is important that they learn from their mistakes, dust themselves off and keep going.

 All of this to say – trust the system and be patient!
 Your kids will be very busy.
 Also, be ready to listen – they may be stressed out and need to vent at some point too.
 Know that they will communicate when they can.
 I was very pleasantly surprised plenty of times with an impromptu text or call.
 It was very hard being very close to all of our kids not hear from them regularly.
 But this is the time when they learn to grow up and as parents, we need to learn to do that too.
 It will all be so worth it in the end!

 As far as the ACYear, some Plebes find it more stressful than Plebe Summer, because they are on their own and responsible for determining where they need to be, when, what to bring, what needs to be prioritized and how, and not enough time to get this all accomplished.
 Instead of having their Detailer guide and take them where they need to go, at the time they need to be there, with all the things they need to bring along, now it will be up to them.
 What is most important that must get done, what can they sacrifice?
 The only thing I can tell you is that the Company, platoon, and squad come first.
 They will have to have their Company mates’ back…